 Detoxification and withdrawal management form the initial stages of drug abuse treatment.
 Detox involves systematically eliminating substances from the body and addressing physical dependence.
 Medical supervision manages withdrawal symptoms, ensuring safety and comfort.
 This phase primarily targets the physiological aspect of addiction.

 Withdrawal management focuses on symptom alleviation, incorporating medications to ease discomfort.
 By addressing the body’s adaptation to substance use, these interventions lay the foundation for further treatment.
 Although vital for immediate safety, detox alone isn't a comprehensive treatment.
-Integration with counseling and therapy is crucial for optimal results.
+Integration with counselling and therapy is crucial for optimal results.

 Medication-Assisted Treatment (MAT)

-Counseling and therapy components address the psychological dimensions, helping individuals develop coping skills and address underlying issues.
+Counselling and therapy components address the psychological dimensions, helping individuals develop coping skills and address underlying issues.
 MAT is particularly effective for opioid use disorders, providing a comprehensive approach that enhances recovery outcomes.

 Therapeutic Approaches for Drug Abuse

 Therapeutic approaches aid recovery by addressing cognitive patterns, fostering self-awareness, and promoting coping skills.
-They target emotional regulation, enhance motivation, and provide tools for sustained behavioral change, contributing to a comprehensive and effective recovery process.
+They target emotional regulation, enhance motivation, and provide tools for sustained behavioural change, contributing to a comprehensive and effective recovery process.

 Cognitive Behavioral Therapy (CBT)